eternauta1337/ethernaut-cli/packages/ethernaut-util/README.md

 - unit Converts between different units of Ether
 - gas Fetch gas info on the current network
 - chain Finds a network name from a chain ID, or vice versa
-- calldata Decodes calldata from a transaction id

 ## Environment extensions